Understanding their own experience of change can help globally mobile executives deal with it.

 Over the years, I’ve developed a framework to help people making such decisions do so with greater clarity.
 It’s called the Seven C’s of Change and Development.
 This is useful both as a descriptive and a diagnostic tool.
 Each of the Seven Cs represents a stage of the change cycle where issues have to be resolved to advance to the next step.

-Stage One: Complexity
+Stage 1: Complexity

 The first stage, complexity, consists of identifying and understanding the variety of implications created by a change.

 Amy and Jeff started out making lists, but neither knew how to set priorities.
 Jeff, who hates indecision, said that he wanted to quit and go back home to London.
 Amy, who has always been open to multiple possibilities for major decisions, knew that time was not on her side.
 She knew she needed help and started asking for it from friends, co-workers and her current boss.
 Jeff felt like he had made a decision, and that he had no need to talk it through with anyone.
 Amy feared regrets on his part and wanted him to be able to live with the consequences of this decision.